avtaylor/verbalautopsies/analysis/README.md

 ## AI-assisted coding disclosure

-AI-assisted coding using Codex was used to generate code to create some of the charts.
-The detailed specifications for the creation of the charts were created by the authors.
+Starter code for some of the charts was created using Codex.
+The detailed specifications for the creation of the charts were written by the authors.
 All AI-generated code was reviewed manually, tested against the data, verified and in many cases edited by the human authors to ensure correctness.